About / Location

 The Nepisiguit Snowmobile Club is located just south of Bathurst in the community of Nepisiguit Falls overlooking the Nepisiguit River.

-The club has two Lamtrac LTR 5200 Quad trail groomers, which were purchased new for the 10/11 season, with two new 10 by 18 foot drags (purchased in 2010) that are continuously grooming the system throughout the winter from as early as the first sufficient in December through to April.
-The 14/15 season had an early start-up and proved to be one of the best on record.
-Trails remained decent into right to April 15th, which was a bonus compared to the 13/14 season, which was kind good season as well, conditions wise.
-This was the case throughout the province.
-As a result, we groomed 2275 hours for last season, which again was the most in the province. .
+The club has two Lamtrac LTR 5200 Quad trail groomers, which were purchased new for the 10/11 season, along with three 10 by 18 foot drags that are continuously grooming the system throughout the winter from as early as the first sufficient in December through to April.
+The 16/17season had an early start-up and proved to be one of the best on record.
+Trails remained decent into right to April 15th.
+This type of season is getting to be the norm for this area as the further south you go has been hit with less snow for the past few winters, hence more traffic here in the north and as a

 Our club employs 7-10 employees each winter in order to provide a level of service that can meet the expectations of our members and guests.
 This requires a tremendous amount of work from our volunteers who work very hard to keep the system signed, trimmed and safe as best we can.
 Also, in order to meet financial requirements of servicing this system our club must raise additional funds beyond the trail permits fees.
 We do this through special events such as our Wednesday night lodge suppers which are hosted and sponsored by many of our local business leaders who recognize the importance of the industry to the Bathurst area.